Relativity Media: Launch and operations

 Relativity took out a $200 million loan from Ron Burkle, who had other entertainment investments including with Bob and Harvey Weinstein through his associated firm Colbeck Capital.
 The loan was taken in part to cover the multi-million dollar marketing costs for Immortals.
 In January 2012, as Relativity continued to struggle financially, Kavanaugh sought a new major investor, and Burkle, and his invested between $600 million and $800 million and became a shareholder.

 In May 2012, Relativity announced that Colbeck structured $350 million in debt financing for the company, with Elliott departing from its investment in the company.
 Later that month, it signed a co-production and co-financing deal on two movies with EuropaCorp that Relativity would distribute in the United States.
 Relativity also has co-production deals with Atlas Entertainment including Project.

 On June 12, 2012, Relativity Media and Rogue sold 30 of their films to Manchester Library Company, which was acquired by Vine Alternative Investments in April 2017.

 In July 2012, Relativity merged its Rogue Sports, a Maximum Sports Management basketball agency, a football agency, and SFX Baseball into Relativity Sports.
 Relativity Sports represented more than 400 clients including Amar'e Stoudemire.

 In 2013, hedge fund investor Carey Metz made a $10 million investment in Relativity Media based on what he later described as Ryan Kavanaugh's lies.

 In April 2013, Relativity partnered with Glenn Kalison to create a film and performing arts school called Relativity School.
+In 2014, the company signed a deal with EuropaCorp to launch a distribution partnership, Relativity EuropaCorp Distribution, where Relativity distributed movies produced by EuropaCorp.

 Most of the studio's movies performed poorly at the box office.
 The movie slate financing Relativity Media brokered for Wall Street investors also fared poorly for equity holders.